Monday, 23 May 2022

 Affected elementals must obey the Elementalists every command if mindless.
 Intelligent elementals act as if as if under the command of a Charm Person spell.
 Intelligent elementals are aware of what is happening and may react accordingly once the spell wears off.

-Subsequent castings of this spell override earlier ones, allowing Elementalists to wrest control of undead minions from one another.
+Subsequent castings of this spell override earlier ones, allowing Elementalists to wrest control of Elemental minions from one another.

 Command Elementals (by HD)